 Guess who looks like they are buying reviews or putting up tons of fake reviews?
 Hmmmm…..

 3. You only have negative reviews or a majority of negative reviews.
 Now this one is obvious, or I’d like to think so anyways.
 It should be super clear how you’re viewed when you only have bad reviews and no good reviews.
 You look like a charlatan who will probably steal from them or do a bad job.
 Simple.
 I knew a guy once who had 6 negative reviews on Yelp and 5 negative ones on Google, and only one positive review.
 And no matter how good his online marketing was, no one was calling.
 Why?
 BECAUSE PEOPLE WILL LOOK AT YOUR REVIEWS BEFORE THEY CALL YOU.
 The result of this is simple.
 No one calls you, period.

 Now in this one above, I’m not sure which is worse?
 The guy with no reviews or the guy with 4 three star reviews?
 I’d pass on both of those guys.

-Guys, spend the time and the effort on your recovering from your bad Google reviews.
+Guys, spend the time and the effort on getting more water damage jobs.
 You don’t have to like it, but believe me it is worth it.
 SEO, PPC and Reviews are not areas where you want to cheap out in your companies marketing budget.